PROTECTING YOUR WORLD

 Yes.
 40 CFR 112.8(c)(2) requires sufficient freeboard to contain precipitation on outdoor bulk storage containment.
 The common engineering convention is to size the containment for the largest container plus a 25-year, 24-hour rainfall event over the containment footprint.

-Polyurea can be sprayed in temperatures down to freezing and in some cases below, provided the substrate is dry, dew point is controlled, and the coating material is at the correct application temperature.
+Polyurea can be sprayed in temperatures down to freezing and below, provided the substrate is dry, dew point is controlled, and coating material is at the correct application temperature.
 Cold-weather installation requires experienced crews, heated spray equipment, and weather protection for the work area.

-40 CFR 264.175 is the RCRA regulation that governs containment for hazardous waste container storage areas at permitted treatment, storage, and disposal facilities.
+40 CFR 264.175 is the RCRA regulation governing containment for hazardous waste container storage areas at permitted treatment, storage, and disposal facilities.
 It requires a containment system with a base free of cracks and gaps, sufficiently impervious to contain leaks and spills.
-The capacity must be the greater of 10% of the volume of all containers or the volume of the largest container.
+Capacity must equal the greater of 10% of the volume of all containers or the volume of the largest container.

-HDPE sheet liners are welded geomembranes used on large flat containment areas.
-They work well when a specialist crew can weld reliable seams and the geometry is simple.
+HDPE sheet liners are welded geomembranes for large, flat containment areas.
+They work when a specialist crew can weld reliable seams on simple geometry.
 Polyurea is seamless, conforms to complex geometry, and installs faster on irregular terrain.
-For most industrial containment pads with tanks, piping, drains, and transition details, polyurea outperforms HDPE on both installation speed and long-term integrity.
+For industrial containment pads with tanks, piping, drains, and transition details, polyurea outperforms HDPE on installation speed and long-term integrity.

-Talk to ArmorThane directly.
-We're the manufacturer — coatings, equipment, and technical support under one roof, supporting a global applicator network.
+We’re the manufacturer — coatings, equipment, and technical support under one roof since 1989.
 Not a franchise.
-No franchise fees.
+Global applicator network.
+24/7 technical support.

-About ArmorThane.
 ArmorThane USA Inc. has been manufacturing polyurea and polyurethane protective coatings, spray foam systems, and plural-component application equipment in Springfield, Missouri since 1989.
-We operate as a direct manufacturer, not a franchise network.
-Our coatings and equipment are installed in the field by a global network of trained applicators across North America and more than 30 countries.
+We operate as a direct manufacturer — not a franchise network.
+Our coatings and equipment are installed by a global network of trained applicators across North America and more than 30 countries.
 Technical support is available 24/7 at (417) 831-5090.
+This guide was reviewed and updated by the ArmorThane Engineering Division in April 2026 to reflect current EPA regulations, best practices, and ArmorThane product specifications.